 Background

 42 CFR 438.402 and 438.228 requires Coordinated Care Organizations (CCOs) have a grievance and appeal system in place for enrollees that meets the requirements in 42 CFR Part 438 Subpart F. 42 CFR 438.66 requires the State monitor CCO performance through data collected in grievance and appeal logs.
+On an annual basis, OHA submits Grievance and Appeal System data to the Centers for Medicare and Medicaid Services (CMS) in the Managed Care Program Annual Report.
+Technical guidance related to the annual reporting is utilized by the State to inform reporting changes.

 In addition, the Oregon Health Plan 1115 Medicaid Demonstration requires OHA to submit quarterly reports about CCO grievances and appeals to the Centers for Medicare & Medicaid Services (CMS).
 OHA posts these reports on the OHA website.
 Consistent and timely reporting of grievances, prior authorizations, service denials, and appeals is important to identify trends and implement interventions to address problem areas.